 Where to stay in Saint-Malo

 When staying in Saint-Malo we strongly suggest you stay in Intra Muros or very close to it.
 It is the most important side of the town and where everything happens, at least from a traveler’s point of view!
 These are our suggestions for the best accommodation in Saint-Malo according to their price range.

 Best budget hotel in Saint-Malo

 You should remember that France is an expensive country… and Intra Muros is the most sought place in Saint-Malo, which means it won’t be easy to find really cheap accommodation.
-Our best option for a budget-friendly hotel in Intra Muros is the Les Chiens du Guet which has a nice value for money.
+Our best option for a budget-friendly hotel in Intra Muros is the Les Chiens du Guet which has nice value for money.

 Best mid-range Hotel in Saint-Malo

-As a mid-range Hotel, we propose to you the Hotel Du Louvre Saint-Malo with a central location, very close to all the important attractions.
+As a mid-range Hotel, we propose to you the Hotel De France et Chateaubriand.
+This hotel has a central location, very close to all the important attractions.
 The rooms are spacious and comfortable.
 It has a restaurant and bar which may be handy if you feel too tired after all the travels.

 Luxury Hotel in Saint-Malo